Plyrex/Comp3607_Project/README.md

 # Comp3607_Project`
 Group Contributors

+# GROUP 8

-Zidane Timothy - Group 8
+Zidane Timothy
-Maia Neptune - Group 8
+Maia Neptune
-Jonathan Swamber - Group 8
+Jonathan Swamber
-Saeed Khan - Group 8
+Saeed Khan
-April Edwards - Group 8
+April Edwards

 **Precursor:**
 Please ensure that the .zip files are not folders inside of a zip file